dirkschumacher/rhxl/README.md

 ### schema

 Returns an informative object describing the schema of the dataset.
 Possibly a data_frame.

+Currently it returns a simple character vector.

 ```R
 schema(hxl_table)